From BR Bullpen

 With the Chicago Cubs from 1972 to 1976, he played in a friendlier ballpark than the one in Oakland, and his power stats went up.
 His peak home run total was 32 in 1976, and he scored 107 runs that season batting in the leadoff spot in the order.
 He continued to strike out a lot.

-He contributed to a successful team, however, as the Dodgers went to the World Series in 1977, 1978, and 1981, and won the Series in 1981.
+He contributed to a successful team, however, as the Dodgers went to the World Series in 1977, 1978 and 1981, and won the Series in 1981.
 Monday's stats in 1981 were notable, as he hit .315/.423/.608 in 66 games during the regular season.
-After the Dodgers won the Western Division, they faced the Montreal Expos in the 1981 National League Championship Series, where Monday hit the game-winning homerun off of Steve Rogers to give the Dodgers the 2-1 win and advanced them to the World Series against the New York Yankees.
+After the Dodgers won the Western Division, they faced the Montreal Expos in the 1981 National League Championship Series, where Monday hit the game-winning home run off Steve Rogers in the 9th inning of Game 5 to give the Dodgers the 2-1 win and advance them to the World Series against the New York Yankees.
 This also prompted the infamous phrase, "Blue Monday" in the eyes of Expo fans.

 He also appeared in the championship series in 1983, when the Dodgers yet again won their division.